 By the late 1990s, many asbestos manufacturers and retailers had made hefty contributions to trust funds designed to pay out for any mesothelioma claims that could be levied against them.
 The average mesothelioma settlement is between $1 million and $1.5 million, while the average amount recovered in a mesothelioma lawsuit is $5 million to $11.4 million.

-Each of these personal injury settlements (or master settlement agreements) have one common link—the defendant’s initial disclaimer of any liability for the victims’ injuries.
+Each of these personal injury settlements (or master settlement agreements) have one common thread—the defendant’s initial disclaimer of any liability for the victims’ injuries.
 McDonald’s would never have been the butt of a thousand hot coffee jokes had it just been willing to shell out $19,200 more than its initial offer to Ms. Liebeck.
 Wal-Mart likely could have settled for less than $90 million (and avoided negative PR about its driver hiring and supervision practices) had it not tried to argue that Morgan was at fault for his own serious injuries.

 When you’re involved in a personal injury lawsuit, you can expect the defendant to fight back—even when it means blaming the victim.
 Recovering personal injury settlements requires moving beyond the blame game and gathering specific evidence that supports the claim.
+We can help.
+Contact us today to schedule a consultation.